Skip to content Skip to main navigation Report an accessibility issue

 Integrating Source Material

-Coming soon: we appreciate your patience while our website undergoes further development In the meantime, here are some resources to check out:
+Coming soon.
+We appreciate your patience while our website undergoes further development in the meantime, here are some resources to check out:

-If you are stuck on how to talk about your source material, check out Cathy Birkenstein and Gerald Graff’s They Say / I Say (2017) in the library.
-In particular, the third chapter, “‘Yes / No / Okay, But’: Three Ways to Respond,” helps writers to boil down their responses to one of three main categories (disagreeing with a reason, agreeing with a difference, and both agreeing and disagreeing at the same time) and also includes templates and models for introducing your sources.
+If you are stuck on how to talk about source material, go Cathy Birkenstein and Gerald Graff’s “They Say / I Say” (2017).
+The third chapter helps boil down responses to one of three categories.
+Those categories are disagreeing with a reason, agreeing with a difference, and agreeing and disagreeing at the same time.
+It also includes templates and models for introducing your sources.

 Citing Sources